isaacjeon/japan-tourism-segmentation/README.md

 ## How to use
 Data used in this project have been preprocessed and are stored as CSV files in the `data` folder.
 Please scroll down to the Data Source and Attribution section at the bottom of this README file for the original source.

 Each individual CSV file should be imported into MySQL (there should be 11 tables in total).
+When importing the table from `Times Visited Japan.csv`, the field type for the 'Times Visited Japan' column should be set to 'text'.
 The `japan_tourism_view.sql` file contains the script to create a view for use with Tableau.

 ## About the Dataset
 This project uses data from the [International Visitor Survey (IVS)](https://www.mlit.go.jp/kankocho/en/siryou/toukei/syouhityousa.html) published by the Japan Tourism Agency.